 Additional Side Effects

 If you do follow a water fast, be prepared to experience vertigo, nausea and headaches, at least for the first day or two.
-Also be mindful how you break your fast, as the stomach needs to re-accustom itself to food.
+Also be mindful how you break your fast, as the stomach needs to re-accustom itself to eat food after multiple days with just water.

 For those who are unable or unwilling to endure the effects of the water fast, juice fasting may be a better option, or partial fasting (cutting out 1-2 meals a day).
 Just adding more water to your diet and decreasing fat intake by means of healthier food choices (i.e., avoiding caffeinated soda and fast food, eating lean meats, increasing raw fruit and vegetable intake, cutting down on sugar and replacing white bread with whole grains, etc.), as well as performing an exercise routine that is right for you, is an excellent way to reduce your weight without necessarily needing to fast.